 Porcelain onlays are a healthy and beautiful way to restore teeth that have extensive damage or decay.
-In East Cobb, Dr. Cristi Cheek provides onlays that blend with your teeth and look natural.
+In East Cobb, Dr. Cristi Cheek and Dr. Kristina Chandler provide onlays that blend with your teeth and look natural.

 What Are Porcelain Onlays?

 A porcelain onlay is a custom-made restoration for damage that affects at least one cusp, or peak, in the chewing surface of a tooth.
 An onlay covers the damaged portions of a tooth and preserves more of your natural tooth structure than a porcelain crown.

 - Tooth decay or damage is too extensive for a dental filling

 - Conservative restoration of a tooth that doesn’t require a dental crown to protect it

 - A patient wants a restoration that looks even more natural than composite fillings

 Unlike traditional dental fillings, only an experienced cosmetic dentist can produce beautiful results with porcelain onlays.
 Our dentists’ advanced training in cosmetic dentistry and occlusion, along with their artistic inclination, will ensure you receive natural-looking results and proper fit for a well-aligned bite.
 They complete the following steps:

 - Remove decay or weak areas from your tooth

 - Take a digital impression of the tooth